-The Jungle safari is basically a journey that takes you through the unexplored and unspoiled trails in the protected areas.
+The Jungle safari is a journey that takes you through unexplored and unspoiled trails in protected areas.
 Jungle Safaris were initiated as an adventure for the then Royal family of Nepal.
-However, they have grown to be one of the most lucrative travel options.
+However, they have become one of the most lucrative travel options.
 National parks, conservation areas, and wildlife reserves are excellent destinations for jungle safaris.
 As such, Chitwan National Park and Bardia National Park are two of the most prominent options for jungle safari.
 In these national parks, you can explore nature by walking, via a jeep, or even on the back of an elephant.
 Seeing wild creatures in their homegrown territory or getting lost in the waterways of these forested areas, jungle safari allows you to witness the true natural wilderness.

 - Chitwan National Park

 Chitwan Jungle Safari Tour

 If you are a natural living enthusiast, Chitwan National Park is the destination you must not miss during your visit to Nepal.
 Situated in central-southern Nepal, Chitwan National Park covers an area of 93,200 hectares and reaches out to four districts: Chitwan, Nawalparasi, Parsa, and Makawanpur.
 Set up in 1973; the national park has a very significant role in the conservation of Flora and Fauna in Nepal.
 It is also one of Nepal's two natural UNESCO world heritage sites.